SPEAKING WITHOUT USING WORDS

 My favorite form of expression is to use words; but sometimes I like a change.
 Sometimes I try to let my house silently create the words I want to say.
 It is like a message to the eyes.
 Often this message has to do with family memories or nostalgia.

-These acts of “the silent messages” from which I decorate our home always turn out to be fun adventures.
-Creating these “seasonal messages” has turned into an interesting and passionate hobby and pursuit for me in the days of my old age.
+These acts of “the silent messages” from which I enjoy decorating our home always turn out to be fun adventures.
+Mundane chores become passionate creative activities.
+Creating these “seasonal messages” has turned into an interesting hobby and pursuit for me in the days of my old age.

 I’m looking forward to more of these moments in time, only with less stress and more time as I get older and older and approach retirement.
 Maybe my ideas will last that long; I hope so.

-What I love most about it all is the fact that these silent wordless stories can be shared with everyone without having to be too obvious and obtrusive.
+What I love most is the fact that these silent wordless stories can be shared with everyone without having to be too obvious and obtrusive.

 Should they not like any of it; they can turn and walk away.
 My feelings won’t be hurt one bit.